How to account for VAT if you’re a contractor or subcontractor installing energy-saving materials and grant-funded heating equipment.

 These produce heat and hot water but, in addition, they also generate electricity.

-The installation of energy-saving materials is only reduced rated if they’re for use in the following types of residential accommodation:
+The installation of energy-saving materials only qualifies for the reduced rated if they’re for use in types of residential accommodation, such as:

 - houses, blocks of flats or other dwellings